What you should know about admissibility hearings

 What happens if the member decides you are not inadmissible

-If the member decides that you are not inadmissible, you will receive a favourable decision.
+If the member decides that you are not inadmissible, you'll receive a favourable decision.
 You may be allowed to enter Canada or stay here for a period of time.
+If you receive a favourable decision, you should contact the CBSA for information on next steps.
 The CBSA may appeal this decision to a separate division of the IRB, the Immigration Appeal Division (IAD).
-If the CBSA does this, you will be informed and you will be able to participate at the IAD hearing.
+If the CBSA does this, you'll be informed and you'll be able to participate in the IAD hearing.

 What happens if the member decides that you are inadmissible

-If the member decides that you are inadmissible, you will receive a removal order.
+If the member decides that you are inadmissible, you'll receive a removal order.
 There are 3 types of removal orders:

 Which type of removal order you receive depends on why you're inadmissible.

-A removal order says that you must leave Canada, but you may still have other options that would allow you to stay.
-You may have the right to appeal to the IAD, or you can file an application at the Federal Court challenging the Immigration Division's decision.
+A removal order says that you must leave Canada, but you may still have other options that could allow you to stay.
+You may have the right to appeal to the IAD, or you can file an application at the Federal Court challenging the ID's decision.
 You may wish to get legal advice about how to do this, and you must file either application quickly.